EliseWei/intro-web-concepts/README.md

  - What language should you use and what are the differences?
  - What tools do you need to develop a web site?
  - Who does what on a typical web development team?
- - What are Web 2.0 and the Cloud?
+ - What is the Cloud?